remidinishanth/distributed_systems/README.md

 Polymorphism, the idea that we can write code that works for types, and their subtypes.

 Polymorphism gives us a way to use a class exactly like its parent so there is no confusion with mixing types.
 This being said, each child sub-class keeps its own functions/methods as they are.

 A subclass can define its own unique behavior and still share the same functionalities or behavior of its parent/base class.
+In short, each class is able to respond differently to the same method.
+Hence the word Polymorphism.

 ### Abstraction
 Abstraction, where we can hide away implementation details only relying on a class type or an interface.